jwpaine/dreamfriday/readme.md

 - **GET /component/name** retuns a single non-private component (PageElement)
 - **GET /page/page_name** returns a page's structure
 - **GET /mysites** returns a PageElement containing the list of sites for the logged in user
+-  **GET /myaddress** returns a PageElement containing the user's address

 Rendered:
 - **GET /** renders page **'home'** (ie: URL/pages/home)